 The first years I lived in Italy I traveled a number of times to see performances during Umbria Jazz.
 It was incredible as was a weekend I spent eating tartufo in every form for breakfast, lunch and dinner in Gubbio or the first time I saw the churches in the small town of Bevagna.
 Yes, Umbria has a lot to recommend it along with wines made from Grechetto.

 Grechetto is the flagship grape of the Sergio Mottura winery.
-I was reminded of the family when I saw one of the twins at the Tre Bicchieri tasting in New York earlier this year.
 Very famous for their Grechetto based wines, the family tenuta is located in Civitella d’Agliano (VT), betwen Rome and Florence.
 The 130 hectare farm has 36 hectares of grapes planted and the grapes are cultivated organically, following the European Union legislation in this sector and the Associazione Italiana per l’Agricoltura Biologica.

-When mentioning Mottura’s wines I must mention the Latour A Civitella made from 100% Grechetto which once again was a favorite at the Tre Bicchieri.
-Full bodied and rich on the palate with notes of citrus and white fruits, I would drink this wine with a whole host of dishes including Indian food which I am craving for lunch as I write this.
+When mentioning Mottura’s wines I must mention the Latour A Civitella made from 100% Grechetto which is full bodied and rich on the palate with notes of citrus and white fruits, I would drink this wine with a whole host of dishes including Indian food which I am craving as I write this.